-- Since 1996 the World Bank has been using a set of governance indicators as part of its work on promoting good governance.
-The indicators are drawn from 35 separate data sources constructed by 32 different organisations. - The Government Effectiveness indicator aims to measure the quality of public services, the capacity of the civil service and its independence from political pressures, and the quality of policy formulation.
+- Since 1996, the World Bank has been using a set of governance indicators as part of its work on promoting good governance.
+The indicators draw from 35 separate data sources constructed by 32 different organisations. - The Government Effectiveness indicator aims to measure the quality of public services, the capacity of the civil service and its independence from political pressures, and the quality of policy formulation.
 On this indicator, Ireland ranked well above the EU28 average up to 2007. - Ireland's score fell from 2005 to 2009, and Ireland's government effectiveness indicator dropped to just above the EU28 average in 2009.
-It stabilised in 2010, and has been generally improving since then, stabilising in recent years.
+It stabilised in 2010, and generally improved up to 2014.
+Ireland's score has dropped slightly in both 2015 and 2016.
 Denmark is the top European scorer on this indicator and Romania the lowest ranked of the EU28.